-Spectrum is the most widely available internet provider in the Los Angeles area, with 98% of the city already wired for their internet plans and cable packages.
+Spectrum is the most widely available internet provider in the Los Angeles area, with 98% of the city already wired for their internet plans and cable packages in 2024.

 Spectrum’s plans go all the way up to gigabit download speed in LA.
 However, the majority of customers are best served by the base tier plan, which is more than good enough to support streaming video, gaming, and up to five or so users.

 We currently recommend the base Spectrum 300 Mbps internet-only plan for most households in the Los Angeles area.

 The 300 Mbps download speed is more than enough for a household of 2–4 people to use at the same time, and can support HD and 4K video to widescreens for streaming.
 The main caveat of this plan is the 10 Mbps upload speed; if you have multiple people running video calls at the same time throughout the day, you should consider upgrading to the Spectrum Ultra plan which brings the upload speed to 20 Mbps.

 The 300 Mbps internet-only plan is currently available for phone orders at a discounted rate of $49.99 for the first year.
 After the first year, the promotion ends and the price increases $30 to $79.99 per month.
 However, you can often get the discounted price extended by calling in to request it.

 They charge a $7/month fee for WiFi, which can be removed if you use your own router.
 Other than the WiFi fee, there are no additional fees for internet-only service; taxes and fees are all included in the $49.99/month price.Set Up Service Call to order: (833) 438-1041